rmrresearch/GhostFragment/docs/source/developer/design/input_driver.rst

 System Driver is responsible for taking an input ``ChemicalSystem`` and producing the final set of sub-systems to use.
 These sub-systems are returned as a ``FragmentedMoleculeSystem`` object and do NOT include the overlaps (as dictated by consideration :ref:`gf_overlap`).
+Forming of |n|-mers will happen in the fragmented system driver and thus satisfying consideration :ref:`gf_input_driver_accuracy` will be partially addressed here.

 The exact contents of the "Interaction Driver" will depend on the approximation being used.
-If the user wants the traditional (G)MBE, the input will be the set of n-mers which survived the screening process
+If the user wants the traditional (G)MBE, the input will be the set of n-mers which survived the screening process and the module will be responsible for working out the overlaps (including their weights), capping the overlaps, and assigning AOs to each |n|-mer and overlap.
+If the user instead wants a BSSE-corrected interaction, then assigning the AOs becomes more complicated.
+A full discussion of the Interaction driver is beyond our current scope.